yiphei/yif-AI/encoder_decoder_transformer/README.md

 | **with MSE encoder loss** | **2.981** | **3.439** | 3.656e-9 |
 | **with no encoder loss** | 2.997 | 3.449 | N/A |

-Adding the positional embedding of the next tokens to the decoder helped the train loss but was detrimental of validation loss.
+Adding the positional embedding of the next tokens to the decoder helped the train loss but was detrimental to validation loss.

 <div style="display: flex; overflow-x: auto; white-space: nowrap;">
   <img src="assets/pos_val_loss.svg" alt="Image 1" style="width: 45%;"/>